JustFixNYC/nycx-ink-fun/README.md

   One option is to make some kind of preprocessor that extracts strings for localization, similar to gettext; another is to take the Wikipedia approach and simply use a separate file for each locale.
 Other approaches may exist too.

 * Ink doesn't have a concept of free text input--only distinct choices that the user can choose from.
-That's not necessarily a bad thing, though, because it kind of decouples the actual conversation flow from the specifics of the UI used to make choices.
+This deviates from our current medium of SMS messaging.
+However, this isn't necessarily a bad thing, because it decouples the actual conversation flow from the specifics of the UI used to make choices.

   At the time of this writing, the prototype just prints a numbered list of choices and asks the user to pick one, like an old-school phone IVR system.
 This might actually be ideal for some kinds of choices as it frees the user from having to type long words like "harassment".